|Date:||Saturday 17th April, 2021 (7.25 pm).|

 Milestones100 Games (for Carlton): Sam Docherty

-Indigenous Games records: Eddie Betts will match the great Andrew Walker's record of 202 games in Navy Blue
+Indigenous Games Record: Eddie Betts this game equals the great Andrew Walker's record of 202 games in Navy Blue.

 Interesting FactThis was the largest crowd between these two clubs played in Melbourne, previous record was 29,936 in Round 8, 2013.